usuallyviolet-yd/violet-aios/30_LEARNING/AI_Catchup/Overview.md

 After 30 days I should have:

-- ✅ VioletOS v1
+- ✅ A learning Course/Notes that could be shared
+- ✅ 4-5 small exercise projects that embodies the learing themes
-- ✅ Two flagship AI product case studies
+- ✅ One flagship AI product case studies
-- ✅ GitHub AIOS repository
-- ✅ AI Product Design Framework
-- ✅ AI Workflow Methodology
 - ✅ Interview-ready portfolio
-- ✅ AI commercialization playbook
+- ✅ GitHub AIOS repository (Violet AIOS)

 ---